World Patient Safety Day 2022: are medication errors preventable?

-On 13th September 2022, the European Health Management Association (EHMA) and the International Alliance of Patients Organisations (IAPO) jointly organised the webinar ‘Medication Without Harm: Fostering Medication Safety in Hospitals’ under the aegis of the World Patient Safety Day to raise awareness about patient safety and called for solidarity and united action by all countries and international partners to reduce harm to patients from medication.
+On 13 September 2022, EHMA and the International Alliance of Patients Organisations (IAPO) jointly organised the webinar ‘Medication without harm: fostering medication safety in hospitals’ under the aegis of the World Patient Safety Day.
+The webinar raised awareness about patient safety and called for solidarity and united action by all countries and international partners to reduce harm to patients from medication.
+EHMA is strongly committed to the topic of patient safety and medication errors, also through the Alliance for the Digitalisation of Medication Management in European Hospitals to issue recommendations to the European Commission, the European Parliament and the Member States.

 EHMA and IAPO invited a panel representing a wide range of stakeholder views: hospital pharmacists, patients, self-care, quality and safety experts and health managers to discuss the current state of play, exactly 5 years after the launch of the WHO’s Global Safety Challenge and what is needed for the successful implementation of the Strategic Framework guidelines.